 Member since: 2016

-I have worked in law enforcement for more than two decades.
-As the commander of the Phoenix Police Department’s Strategic Information Bureau, I am responsible for running the Crime Analysis and Research Unit, Records Management System, Digital Forensics Unit, Forensic Imaging Unit and Data Integrity Unit.
-As a board member, I bring a unique perspective when addressing certain issues within the communities Mountain Park serves.
+I have worked in law enforcement since 1993.
+As the Commander of the Phoenix Police Department’s Black Mountain Precinct, I am responsible for patrol operations servicing approximately 250,000 residents, of the northern portion of the City of Phoenix.
+I bring a unique perspective when addressing certain issues within the communities Mountain Park serves.